-Ever since its invention in 1948, the computer has changed the world.
-Originally designed to be used in World War II, almost every house today has its own computer.
+Ever since its invention in 1948, the computer has changed the world, with almost every house today having its own computer.
 It can be easily said to be one of the top 10 inventions of mankind.
-As time went on, there have been exponential advancements in this field, and now we have super computers, that can do calculations thousand times faster than its ancestors.
+As time went on, there have been exponential advancements in this field, and now we have super computers, that can do calculations thousand times faster than their ancestors.
 But all of these come at a cost.
-As we look around us, there are constant alarms of global warming and greenhouse effect.
+As we look around us, there are constant alarms of global warming.
 Mankind has realized the importance of global warming, even though a bit late, and has started taking steps to curb the problem.
 But we need to look at other new possibilities where we can contribute to a green environment.
 And, where else can be the best place to start, than the most common device in front of us?

 Power Consumption and Energy Efficiency